CEOSE - Member Biography

 Dr. Alicia Knoedler

 Dr. Knoedler received her B.A. in Psychology from Trinity University in San Antonio, Texas, and her M.S. and Ph.D. in Cognitive Psychology from Purdue University.
-Her research expertise focused on memory processes and how they do and do not change across the lifespan.
+Her research expertise focused on memory processes across the lifespan, and the influence of contextual cues and information on memory and awareness.
 Dr. Knoedler has taught quantitative research methodology, statistics, and grant writing for many years at Purdue University, San Jose State University, University of California Santa Cruz, Indiana University, University of Notre Dame, and Penn State University.
 Dr. Knoedler has an appointment as Adjunct Associate Professor in the Department of Psychology at OU.

-Dr. Knoedler is a founding member, member of the Board of Directors, and president (2013-2014) of the National Organization of Research Development Professionals (NORDP).
-Formally recognized as an organization in 2010, NORDP focuses on more clearly defining research development as a set of strategic, proactive, catalytic, and capacity-building activities designed to facilitate individual faculty members, teams of researchers, and central research administrations in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase institutional competitiveness.
+In service and leadership to research development and the national research enterprise, Dr. Knoedler is a founding member, member of the Board of Directors, and was president (2013-2014) of the National Organization of Research Development Professionals (NORDP).
+She is a member of the National Science Foundation’s (NSF) Advisory Committee on Equal Opportunities in Science and Engineering (CEOSE), NSF’s Business and Operations Advisory Board, is the Co-PI of Oklahoma’s EPSCoR Research Infrastructure Improvement Track 1 award from NSF, and is a liaison to APLU’s Council on Research, through which she is involved in developing and offering training and professional development opportunities for senior research leaders across the Nation to facilitate individual faculty members, teams of researchers, and central research administrations in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase institutional competitiveness.